tomvlt1/Cold-email-application/README.md

 Use this responsibly and do not spam one email or one company.
 This is to send one email per company.

 I provided a database of Finance-related companies based in the UK as an example.
 This comes from the LSEUBIG webpage.
-Use responsibly
+Use responsibly.

+I will update the ReadMe as I receive responses.
+I ran the script on the LSEUBIG database on 21/10/2024 and have an 11% answer rate (22/10/2024).
+Out of those 11%, 75% were positive answers moving me on to the next stage (22/10/2024).

 ```